By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The symptoms list is a lot like the list for Mania.
 I have italicized some of the differences.

 A. For at least 4 days the person has an episode of “elevated, expansive or irritable mood.”
-Elevated does not mean happy.
+Elevated does not mean happiness.
 There are lots of descriptions of these elevated moods and they vary from person to person but the key factor is that these episodes are not like other people and that there are times when this person is not like this.
-If this episode is really bad we may wave the 4 day rule.
+If this episode is really bad we may waive the 4-day rule.